kiante-fernandez/select_multi_options/README.md

 Jspych experiment for selecting multiple options project

 Things to do:
-Find example code for simple reaction time experiment How do we put a montage of images onto the screen (15 or so) How do we get mouse inputs to track of specific areas on the screen recoding click times
-    -wrt the start of the trial (its only one trial) -wrt the last click
-    -I guess technically we only need the time when each click and final button press was recorded wrt stim onset code up reaction time experiment with a single selection option (space bar)

-(note you still need to make the new stimuli set) Ask Taro for it

-Intro slides
+- how do we mark which the type of item each option selected is?
+We need a data id that tells us which jpg was selected
+- do we add the mouse tracking still since we know when an option is selected?
+- eye tracking calibration phase (see web gazer extension)
+- how do we prevent subjects from deselecting options
+- where are we sending the data after collection
+- where are we deploying the web application?

 introduction
-instructions
+    - condition randomization
 calibration screen (only one)

+condition specific instructions
+    - randomization procedure for two conditions choice
+    - fixation onset
+    - presentation of all the options 15
+    - mouse start at the bottom of the screen
+    - subjects can move mouse to select options
+    - subjects can select options with mouse
+    - options highlighted when selected
+    - trial does not end when click options
+    - trial ends by pressing space bar
+    - rt is recorded at each option selected and final keyboard press

+instructions II
+    - thank subjects /tell them about rating task?

+ratings for the options? (still up for discussion)

-instructions
+instructions III
-choice screen
-    fixation onset (once they look we move?) presentation of all the options 15 No box (while tracking eyes) mouse at the bottom of the screen subjects can move mouse to select options when selected by clicking mouse pad the option is highlighted and stays that way for the reminder of the trial rt is recorded for the click
-    to end the trial subjects press the space bar instructions II ratings for the options thanks and generate the reward
+    - thank you
+    - generate the reward
-    generation of reward randomly sample number, if X then we send you the snacks
+        - randomly sample number, if X then we send you the snacks